Priya Cooper: Early life

 Priya Naree Cooper was born on 2 October 1974 in Perth, Western Australia.
 She was born with cerebral palsy, and spends 75% of her time in a wheelchair.
-As a youngster, her mother encouraged her to try out several sports, including tap dancing and ballet.
+As a youngster, she was encouraged by her mother to try out several sports, including tap dancing and ballet.

 With her father's encouragement, Cooper first started swimming in her backyard pool when she was six years old.
 Her first swimsuit was a bikini.
 Her father taught her to swim while making her wear big yellow floaties.
 She started competitive swimming at school carnivals.
-In the first carnival she competed in, she finished siXth in the F-division 50 m butterfly.
+In the first carnival she competed in, she finished sixth in the F-division 50 m butterfly.
 She was informed about disabled athletes by a teacher at school.
 Her initial reaction to learning about disabled sport was to question if she was "disabled enough" to compete.
 She made her first national team appearance when she was in year 12 in school, after winning twelve gold medals in national swimming meets.
 By that time, Cooper had already begun serious training, waking up at 4 a.m. to make sure she had time in the pool.